misotanni/misotanni.github.io/fjs/en/compare.md

 This might be the most controversial section in this comparison, because this particular point is where I cannot provide direct evidence for why I believe an otonality/utonality indication is better than a direction indication.
 All I can say is that after having invented the FJS (which initially used the positive-upward, negative-downward system) and used it to think about and analyze JI tunings, at some point I have suddenly arrived at the conclusion that the positive-upward, negative-downward system overcomplicates things and that I will immediately change it to positive-otonal, negative-utonal.
 It has drastically simplified my thinking in the FJS and has stayed that way ever since then.
 Therefore I may merely hope that you, the reader, will arrive at the same conclusion with experience.

 Ben Johnston would be nearly tied with the FJS on this point, except the really annoying fact that 81/80 is exempt from its own rule.
-But due to the fact that 81/80 works differently from the other accidentals and is seen as an adjustment instead, and due to the fact that pluses and minuses really convey the idea of up and down, I will overlook this minor sin..
+But due to the fact that 81/80 works differently from the other accidentals and is seen as an adjustment instead, and due to the fact that pluses and minuses really convey the idea of up and down, I will overlook this minor sin.

+(If you think otherwise, you may give Helmholtz-Ellis the point, instead of the FJS and Johnston.
+It won't make a big difference for determining the winner in the end.)

 One point for Johnston and the FJS.